SICD Program Frequently Asked Questions

 Q: How do I apply?

 There are a couple steps to applying for the Student Initiated Combined Degree program.
 First, discuss your interest in this program with your undergraduate advisor and the program director of the graduate program to determine suitability, and complete a Student Initiated Combined Degree Request Form.
-Second, seek approval from your undergraduate advisor, the unit head of your undergraduate program, the Graduate Program Director from your graduate program of interest, and the Dean of The Graduate School.
+Second, seek approval from your undergraduate advisor, the unit head of your undergraduate program, the Graduate Program Director from your graduate program of interest, and the Associate Vice-Provost for The Graduate School.

 Q: Are there other accelerated degree programs available other than the Student Initiated Combined Degree?